mattbator/kasten-ocpv-lab/backup-restore.md

     > You should observe the volume's ***DataSource*** is a `k10-csi-snap-...` VolumeSnapshot.

 ## 8. Performing a Remote Restore

+Often local snapshot data may not be available, requiring that data be restored from the remote Kasten repository.

 1. In the ***Web Terminal***, run the following to delete the `kasten-lab` namespace: